balo1991/airbnb-clone-project/README.md

 RESTful API: This isn't a single technology but an architectural style for the back-end.
 The RESTful API serves as the communication bridge between the front-end and the back-end, allowing the front-end to request and receive data (such as property listings or user information) from the server using standard HTTP methods like GET, POST, PUT, and DELETE.

 MySQL: This is an open-source relational database management system.
 MySQL is where all the project's data—including user accounts, property listings, and booking details—will be stored, organized, and managed.

+**Database Design**
+To effectively manage the data for this application, we will structure the database around a few key entities and their relationships.

+**Entities & Fields**
+Users: Represents a person on the platform, whether a host or a guest.

+id (Primary Key)

+username

+email

+password_hash

+created_at

+**Properties: Represents a listing that a user can book.**

+id (Primary Key)

+title

+description

+price_per_night

+host_id (Foreign Key to Users)

+Bookings: Represents a confirmed reservation for a property.

+id (Primary Key)

+start_date

+end_date

+user_id (Foreign Key to Users)

+property_id (Foreign Key to Properties)

+**Reviews: Represents a guest's review of a property they have stayed in.**

+id (Primary Key)

+rating

+comment

+user_id (Foreign Key to Users)

+property_id (Foreign Key to Properties)

+**Payments: Represents a payment transaction for a booking.**

+id (Primary Key)

+amount

+status

+booking_id (Foreign Key to Bookings)

+payment_date

+**Relationships**
+The entities are related in the following ways:

+A User can have many Properties (acting as a host) and can also make many Bookings and write many Reviews (acting as a guest).

+A Property belongs to a single User (its host).

+A Booking is made by a single User and is for a single Property.

+A Review is written by a single User and is for a single Property.

+A Payment is associated with a single Booking.

 **Team Roles**
 Based on the project's needs and industry standards, here are the roles and responsibilities for a project team working on a web application like this AirBnB clone.